cnr-isti-vclab/QMeshLab/readme.md

 - Fill rendering modes (`Plain`, `Pbr`, `RadianceScaling`) isolated behind material renderers with shared fill services and an RS pre-pass hook
 - Fat-edge rendering for edge meshes and decorator boundaries/seams/non-manifold edges (configurable width)
 - UV mode support for boundary-edge and texture-seam overlays on the current mesh; UV rendering is still a separate renderer, with convergence toward the Scene3D material path planned next
-- Raster mode displays the current raster as the view reference; rasters with camera shots reuse the Scene3D mesh pass pipeline through the raster camera, and mouse wheel adjusts raster opacity
+- Raster mode displays the current raster as the view reference with aspect-preserving fit, pan/zoom navigation, and opacity control; rasters with camera shots reuse the Scene3D mesh pass pipeline through the raster camera
 - Versioned camera/render-state JSON supports copy/paste, capture/apply, and deterministic offscreen snapshot workflows; concrete GPU `RenderFramePlan` objects remain internal and are not serialized
-- Plugin-based mesh import/export with per-extension preferred import plugin
+- Plugin-based mesh import/export with per-extension preferred import plugin, plus direct MeshLab project (`.mlp`) loading for mesh/raster layer sets
 - Plugin-based filter framework with searchable filter browser, generated parameter dialogs, `pythonName` metadata, and copy-to-console Python calls
 - Filter parameters include mesh, texture, point/vector, camera-state, and render-state values; parameter panels can reset to descriptor defaults and source state JSON from the active view
+- Raster projection filters can transfer current/all visible raster colors to vertex colors or bake visible rasters into a mesh texture atlas using existing wedge UVs
 - Remeshing filters include layer-aware mesh parameters such as an alternate reference surface for isotropic remeshing reprojection/distance checks
 - Embedded `_qmeshlab.MeshSet` bindings when `QMESHLAB_PYTHON_CONSOLE=ON`; the in-app console exposes the live document as `ms`
 - Tree-shaped undo/redo integrated with mesh operations, filter runs, camera/render-style snapshots, branch pruning, and linearization